 We were sorry to announce that our fellow-campaigner and distinguished chairman George McDonic MBE, BL, DIPLTP, FRTPI, DPA, FFB died on 14 February 2021.
 He took over the position in 2006 from our founder and past president the late Lord Kennet.
 George McDonic, was a respected planning consultant, a barrister, a past president of the RTPI, held the post of Wiltshire’s Chief Planning Officer prior to its unitary status, and was former chairman of the Wiltshire branch of CPRE.

-Our president Tom Holland, is author, classicist, historian, broadcaster and co-host of the podcast ‘The Rest is History‘.
-Tom has produced short videos for our campaign and continuously helps to raise our campaign profile in social media.
+Our president Tom Holland, is author, classicist, historian, and broadcaster.
+He is probably best known for his co-hosting of the podcast ‘The Rest is History‘.
+Tom has produced short videos for our campaign and continuously helps to raise our campaign profile on twitter, in the press and at demos.

 Save Stonehenge World Heritage Site Ltd (SSWHS)